-How does air conditioner works?
+What is air conditioning system or air conditioner?
+It is very simple as we all know that we need to switch on if we feel hot. isn’t it?
+But how does air conditioner or AC system works?
 Any idea?
 We have learned how cooling happens.
-But here we are going to learn how air is cooled and how heat transfer is happening in air conditioning machines?
+But here we are going to learn how air is cooled and how heat transfer is happening in air conditioning machines, what is the definition of AC and many more!
 Our room becomes comfortable due to air conditioner units although outside is very hot.
 We will see how air conditioner works in this chapter with detailed functions of parts of air conditioners.

 Parts of Air Conditioners or AC system